Consultation - Standards and guidance notes

 Consultation - Injury management standards and guidance notes

-The IM standards provide a framework for self-insured employer performance and the last significant review was in 2016.
+The IM standards provide a framework for self-insured employer performance.

 ReturnToWorkSA has completed a review of the IM standards and guidance notes, including the specific requirements aligned to the sub-elements.
 The intent of the review was to: